On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Surjectivity of Architectural Blocks in Modern Neural Networks

 \section{Surjectivity of Architectural Blocks in Modern Neural Networks}

 In this section, we analyze the surjectivity of fundamental building blocks in modern neural networks using tools from differential topology.
 Before diving into the details, we formalize the setting.
-Though elementary, we start with the formal definition of surjectivity. \begin{definition} A function $f:\X\to\Y$ is \emph{surjective}, if for any $y\in\Y$, there exists a {pre-image}, i.e., an $x\in\X$ such that $f(x)=y$.
-When $\Y$ is a subset of $\R^d$ with Lebesgue measure, function $f$ is an \emph{almost surjective} function if for any $y$, except for a zero measure subset of $\Y$, nonempty pre-image exists. \end{definition} Surjectivity is closed under composition.
-Namely, if $f:\X\to\Y,g:\Y\to\Z$ are surjective, their composition $f\circ g$ is also surjective.
+Though elementary, we start with the formal definition of surjectivity. \begin{definition} A function $f:\X\to\Y$ is \emph{surjective}, if for any $y\in\Y$, there exists a {pre-image}, i.e., an $x\in\X$ such that $f(x)=y$. \end{definition} Surjectivity is closed under composition.
+Namely, if $f:\X\to\Y,g:\Y\to\Z$ are surjective, their composition $g\circ f$ is also surjective.
 This allows us to separately prove surjectivity of building blocks of neural networks and conclude that the whole network is surjective.
 It is often too good to hope that an architecture is always surjective with any parameter.
 For example, if we set $V=0$ in attention (\Cref{def:attention}), this layer will output nothing but zero.
 A less extreme example is when $V$ is not an invertible matrix, it is not possible to output a vector outside the subspace spanned by $V$'s column space.
-However, this almost never happens in practice because the set of non-invertible matrices takes up zero volume in the parameter space, and hence is almost never hit in trained models. \begin{definition} Let $\mathcal{H}_\Theta=\{f_\theta:\X\to\Y|\theta\in\Theta\}$ be a class of neural networks parameterized by $\theta\in\Theta$, where $\Theta$ is a subset of Euclidean space with Lebesgue measure. $\mathcal{H}_\Theta$ is an almost always surjective set, if $h_\theta\in\mathcal{H}_\Theta$ is an almost surjective function onto $\Y$, except for $\theta$ in a zero measure subset of $\Theta$. \end{definition} Below we analyze which architectures are almost always surjective and in \Cref{section:safety} we discuss which real-world models are surjective when used in specific ways.
+However, this almost never happens in practice because the set of non-invertible matrices takes up zero volume in the parameter space, and hence is almost never hit in trained models. \begin{definition} Let $\mathcal{H}_\Theta=\{f_\theta:\X\to\Y|\theta\in\Theta\}$ be a class of neural networks parameterized by $\theta\in\Theta$, where $\Theta$ is a subset of Euclidean space with Lebesgue measure and $\Y\subset\R^d$ has Lebesgue measure. $\mathcal{H}_\Theta$ is an \emph{almost always surjective} set if, except for $\theta$ in a zero-measure subset of $\Theta$, $f_\theta^{-1}(y)$ is nonempty for every $y\in\Y$ except for a zero-measure subset of $\Y$. \end{definition} Below we analyze which architectures are almost always surjective and in \Cref{section:safety} we discuss which real-world models are surjective when used in specific ways.